-THERE ARE DIFFERENT APPROVED METHODS FOR EUTHANASIA FOR DIFFERENT TYPES OF POULTRY AND IN DIFFERENT PRODUCTION SYSTEMS WHICH MAY ALSO BE INFLUENCED BY REGIONAL.
-NATIONAL, OR OTHER STANDARDS.
-The details of these method are not included in this reference guide due to the variances in regulation, though some best practices are consistent globally.
+THERE ARE DIFFERENT APPROVED METHODS FOR EUTHANASIA FOR DIFFERENT TYPES OF POULTRY AND PRODUCTION SYSTEMS, WHICH MAY ALSO BE INFLUENCED BY REGIONAL, NATIONAL, OR OTHER STANDARDS.
+The details of these methods are not included in this reference guide due to the variances in regulation, though some best practices are consistent

-AS WITH THE MURTALITY KWI, SETTING A DEFINED START AND END TIME FOR THE "DAY" AND "WEEK" THE FARM WILL BE USING IS
+DEFINED START AND END TIME FOR THE "DAY" AND "WEEK" THE FARM WILL BE USING IS IMPORTANT.

-IMPORTANT.
 Stay consistent with that measure to have accurate data.
 For the best results, consult with your supply chain stakeholders to determine if a defined range is already in use by another farm or company in your organization.
 Then, you can adopt those definitions to allow for better high-level data analysis.
 Mortality and culls should be tracked separately and clearly with consistent definitions.